xmos/lib_camera/doc/rst/02b_resource_usage.rst

 * **Memory**: ~170 KB total (50 KB library + 120 KB image buffer)
 * **Performance**: 10-30 fps typical, single-capture optimized

-The following describes a nore detailed breakdown of the resources used by the library.
+The following describes a more detailed breakdown of the resources used by the library.

 Ports, Pins, and Clocks
 -----------------------